CiscoDevNet/MLAnywhere/README.md

 #### High Level Steps

-* Install the MLAnywhere installation wizard (see below for deployment options)
+* Deploy the MLAnywhere installation wizard (see below for deployment options)
 * Login to the CCP deployment where the new Kubeflow cluster will be created
 * Fill in the cluster form and wait for it to be deployed
 * Deploy Kubeflow in the newly created cluster